Freedom for People with Disabilities

 Some policies on this list require legal changes, not new allocations.

 The initial clearing of the IDD Waiver list can be accomplished with existing Medicaid surplus.
-We will generate $40 million in new revenue by shifting people to Medicare--as has been implemented in Ohio.
+We will generate $40 million in savings by shifting people to more federal dollars--as has been implemented in Ohio.

 Those savings will be used to help restore waiver benefits and provide a higher reimbursement rate for caregivers to match a $15 minimum wage (roughly $10 million per year) and to provide $20 million in tax incentives through the Mountaineer Service Corps jobs program which will go to support jobs for people with disabilities, as well as 55 county disability commissions.

 Remaining funds will be allocated to the Disability Council to incentivize infrastructure improvements, the opening of Centers for Independent Living, transportation infrastructure, conduct leadership training, and fight for local government representation.